HSF/hsf.github.io/organization/_posts/2019/2019-05-29-packaging.md

   - LArSoft now building with Art 3.02.04 (but will go to 3.02.05 for MVP)
   - Remaining issue with "wirecell" package, need to support Git submodules
     - Spack supports submodules, but wirecell needs a additional manual step.
     - Guilherme: Could create tarballs?
 Chris: Would imply FNAL becomes maintainer of those tarballs.
-Fix locally in Spack to get MVP progressing
+Fix locally in Spack to get MVP progressing.
+Brett Viren
+      (wirecell maintainer) has already produced several composite source tarballs, the URIs for which have been incorporated into the recipe.
+A successful build of 0.10.9 has been achieved.
-- Chris: some issues still require updates to the core concretization system, aim is end of US fiscal year, but may slip.
+- Chris: some issues still require updates to the core concretization system (by Todd Gamblin), aim is end of September, but may slip.

 ## Distributing CMS FWLite with Conda (Patrick)
 - Conda recap: